GeorgieLiefman/WhereTo/README.md

 - The application utilises DevOps technologies including: version control (git/Github and webhooks) and Docker.

 ### <br><center>**Significant Libraries and Technologies** ###
-- Flask: The framework is used to
+- Flask: The web framework was used to help build the application.
+Flask's varitey of tools, libraries and technologies aided in the application's construction.
+Notably, Flask has been used to handle authenitcation throughout the program.
 - SQLite: SQLite is the database technology chosen for the application.
-- EC2: The Flask application is hosted on an AWS EC2 instance.
-Two separate EC2 instances are being used to incorporate
+- EC2: In the application EC2 instances are used for running code on persistent infrastructure.
+EC2 has been used to run the flask application.
-- Load Balancer:
+- Load Balancer: Inbound application traffic is distributed over multiple EC2 instances, across several Availability Zones via the load balancer.
 - API Gateway:
-- Docker:
+- Docker: Docker's features and ability for containerising programs that enable development and rapid release make it ideal for the DevOps pipeline.
+The tool is important to the app since it ensures that any functionality that works in the development platform will also work in the production and staging environments.
-- Git:
+- Git/Github:

 ### <br><center>**Appropriate use of Project Management Methodology** ###